walsao/Walter_Augusto_Holosymmetry_Quantum_to_Cosmos/README.md

 Search for breathing signatures in CMB and cosmic structures.

 Breathing computational prototypes (Breathing Chips).

-🖼️ Illustration
-[Add the banner: "A digital visualization of quantum-to-cosmic breathing condensation."]

 📝 Dedication
 To the dreamers and breathers across scales — Who see unity in all becoming.